 Create a marketing plan to support the project.

 Self-directed learners can use these guidelines to develop their own training plan.
 Whether their training goals involve learning certain topics and/or skills, learners can start their learning by starting their planning.
 NOTE: Do not be intimidated by the length of this framework.
 If you looked at a list of all of the steps necessary to go grocery shopping, you'd likely stay at home!
 You can complete these guidelines without being an expert.
+All you need is to make a commitment and take a few hours of your time -- time during which you'll be learning, too!
 Sections of This Topic Include Directions to Use "Complete Guidelines ... " Also seeRelated Library Topics Also See the Library's Blogs Related to Designing Training and Developments Plans In addition to the articles on this current page, also see the following blogs that have posts related to Designing Training and Development Plans.

 Get Some Sense of These Basic Terms.
 SVAW - Advocacy Tools: Women's Human Rights Training.
 Content is a sequenced list of topics to be covered with an indication of the amount of time to be spent on each.
 A parallel list of methods should be developed to be used in covering the content topics.
 It is also useful to prepare a parallel list of materials and services that will be required for each topic given the number of participants.